izotan/izotan/README.md

 - 👀 I’m interested in game dev and front-end development
 - 🌱 I’m currently learning Front-End tech and Unity 3D
 - 💞️ I’m looking to collaborate on making better games through innovative and fun mechanics
+- 💻 Other projects you find here: https://izotan.itch.io/
 - 📫 How to reach me: izotancontato@gmail.com

 🇧🇷